ainephelan/ainephelan.github.io/_posts/2019-08-15-predicting-house-sale-prices-with-linear-regression.md

 #### Data In -> `transform_features()` -> `select_features()` -> `train_and_test()` -> Evaluation Out

+In building this pipeline I used a range of techniques to:
+- Find and removed outliers
+- Investigate null values and employ different strategies for their removal or imputation
+- Create useful new features from existing ones
+- Handle features of no value and those causing data leakage
+- Investigate features for correlation and collinearity
+- Transform features to binary data
+- Remove features with low variance
+- Explore holdout and k-folds cross validation
+- Discuss RMSE and data leakage
+- Make explicit the logic I used to make decisions

-The functions allow me to iterate over the model, passing in different arguments for a number of parameters, thus enabling rapid experimentation with different inputs to see how the model responds.
+The resulting product created here allows me to iterate over the model, passing in different arguments for a number of parameters, thus enabling rapid experimentation with different inputs to see how the model responds.